-Our On Campus option offers you traditonal face-to-face learning opportunites in small intimate classes with engaged and enthusiastic faculty.
-Our teaching is consistently high quality and you leave each class transformed by the experience.
+Our on-campus Master of Social Work option offers you traditional face-to-face learning opportunities in small, intimate classes with engaged faculty on our Portland, Maine campus.
+Our teaching is consistently high quality and you will leave each class feeling transformed.

-We also offer hybrid course options, which blend distance education with face-to-face learning.
-This model offers you the opportunity for face-to-face teacher and peer interaction, together with the flexibility and expansiveness of asynchronous distance learning.
-Our hybrid courses are scheduled with two weeks of online learning to one week of campus face-to-face interaction.
-Face-to-face classes meet every third week, which allows you to juggle other time demands while continuing the learning experience without having to spend as much time on campus.
+We also offer hybrid course options, which blend distance and face-to-face learning.
+This model offers you the opportunity for in-person teacher and peer interaction, together with the flexibility of asynchronous distance learning.
+Hybrid courses are scheduled with two weeks of online learning, and then one week of on-campus interaction.
+With in-person classes occurring every third week, our students are able to manage a busy schedule while learning.

 Learning Through Action

-In our On Campus (and hybrid course options), we emphasize Learning Through Action.
-Faculty members, in partnership with other University resources and community organizations, create several innovative, context-based learning opportunities for you.
+In our on-campus and hybrid course options, we emphasize learning through action.
+Faculty members, in partnership with other UNE resources and community organizations, create several innovative, context-based learning opportunities for you.

 You participate in classes that take place entirely or partially in community settings.
 For example, you might take:

-- A course on homelessness that relies on field trips to community organizations serving the homeless.
+- A course on homelessness where you will take field trips to community organizations serving the homeless.

 - A class on crime and communities that takes place inside a county jail, allowing you to work alongside inmates to analyze the politics of crime and punishment and the challenges of rehabilitation and reentry.

-- A course on aging that takes you into an independently-living older adult residence.
+- A course on aging that takes you into an independent living residence for older adults.

 You engage in projects supported by UNE’s Office of Service Learning.
-You might work with the Oxford Street Shelter, Milestone Home, or Cumberland County Jail, for example.
+Some of the programs you might work with include the Oxford Street Shelter, Milestone Home, and the Cumberland County Jail.

 You benefit from classroom, co-curricular, and extracurricular learning opportunities along with students enrolled in other health and humanities programs at UNE.
 For example:

 - The Strategies to Nurture Aging People (SNAP) initiative presents an exciting interprofessional experience in which you work with faculty and other students to design and implement a fall prevention course for independently-living older adults.
-You meet weekly as a team over the semester to learn about interprofessional communication, fall reduction strategies, health literacy and characteristics of the older adult cohort, as well as to design a six-week fall prevention course.
+You meet weekly as a team over the semester to learn about interprofessional communication, fall reduction strategies, health literacy, characteristics of the older adult cohort, and to design a six-week fall prevention course.

-- The interdisciplinary play group brings you together with Physical Therapy, Occupational Therapy, and Nursing majors to learn about childhood development and programs geared to early intervention and health promotion.
+- The interdisciplinary playgroup brings you together with Physical Therapy, Occupational Therapy, and Nursing majors to learn about childhood development and programs geared toward early intervention and health promotion.